veringsek/font-naming/README.md

 ## Vulnerability

-The program rely on fontkit, jschardet and iconv-lite.
-Errors might occur when reading font file and decoding string.
-It failed to recognize the encoding (of names' strings) of many font files, and this has been partly "fixed" by giving case-specific testings and workarounds, according only to my use case.
+The program relies on [fontkit](https://github.com/foliojs/fontkit), [jschardet](https://github.com/aadsm/jschardet) and [iconv-lite](https://github.com/ashtuchkin/iconv-lite).
+Errors might occur when reading font files and decoding strings.
+It failed to recognize the encodings (of names' strings) of many font files, and this has been partly "fixed" by giving case-specific testings and workarounds, according only to my use case.

 Unless I figure out how to do encoding recognition on font files, instead of charset detection, this problem will be left unsolved because charset detection will always have chance to fail.

-You are, however, welcomed to modify the code as you like because this is a liberal project.
+You are, however, welcomed to modify the code as you like since this is a liberal project.

 ## License